hummdgh/video-skill-evals/README.md

 Stated plainly:

-- **Nothing here has ever evaluated a real video.** This is the big one.
-  `--live` has never been run: no real agent runtime has been driven, and every number produced so far comes from the mock adapter and the mock judge backend.
-The plumbing is exercised end to end; the evaluation is not yet evidence about any actual skill.
-- **The HTTP judge backend has never been called.** The `mock` backend is fully exercised — prompt rendering, median-of-n sampling, threshold application, evidence capture.
-The path to a real model is wired but unproven.
 - **Caption geometry is unreliable on busy backgrounds.** It is implemented and accurate where captions have normal treatment: measured against burned-in ground truth it returns centre-x `0.4992` for a centred line and correctly